In the United States, Sea Bream is often called a Red Snapper. However, strictly speaking, this is not correct.

 Biologically, Snapper is a generic term for all species in the snapper family (Lutjanidae).
 Over 100 different species of snapper inhabit tropical coastal waters.
 Red snapper is mainly fished in the Gulf of Mexico.

 So, what is the fish that Japanese sushi restaurants call “tai”?

 Red sea bream and red snapper look similar, but when served as sushi, their texture and flavors are entirely different.
 So if you come to Japan, please try and eat natural red sea bream (madai).
 There is no “zatsumi” (overpowering bitterness) and it has a slight sweetness to it.
-This is the taste of sea bream, known as king of the white fish.
+This is the taste of tai, known as king of the white fish.
 Just for your own reference.

 We hope this information will be helpful.